sahreal/kReservations/README.md

  - Check Availability button submits API request to find if dining regions are eligible.
  - All submitted information must be valid and abide by restaurant rules and guidelines.
  - Confirm button brings you to the Review Page.
  - Review page: Last chance to change your mind!
-Lists all previously submitted info.
-Confirm button updates the API updates.
-That reservation slot is now taken.
+Lists all previously submitted info with option to edit.
+Confirm button updates the API, that slot is now taken.
  - Confirmation: Its booked.
-Lists all relevant information, with "Make Another reservation button" bringing you to the home page and clearing local storage.
+Lists all relevant information with "Make Another reservation button" bringing you to the home page and clearing local storage.

 ## Database:
   Using MongoDb Atlas as a database to store the availability during the half hour slots.
 Each seating area is its own collection.
 The availability adjusts and is updated when customers confirm their reservations.